vinaymanjunath2001/Unit-Converter/README.md

-# Unit-Converter
+Unit Converter.
+unit conversion for the following measures.
+1. Centimeter to Feets.
+2. Feet to inches.
+3. Sqft to Sqmtrs.
-unit conversion for the following measures:  Centimeter to Feets Feet to inches.
-Sqft to Sqmtrs Sqft to Hectre / Acres.
+4. Sqft to Hectre / Acres.